NoMan2000/udacity-full-stack/python/python-basics.md

 The `%` operator means "modulus" and it's used when dividing integers to see if there is a remainder.
 If a value can divide into the prime number and not leave a remainder, then it is not a prime number.

+Python is a whitespace sensitive language.
+By convention, Python is indented four lines per statement to show that the statements are grouped.
+It can be three, two, or even one, but it must be consistent.
+Mixing indentation styles will cause a compilation error.